 Mint Chocolate Chip Zucchini Brownies are super moist and rich brownies, loaded with zucchini, unsweetened cocoa, and mini chocolate chips.
-Topped with a fresh minty-flavored frosting, this recipe is a chocolate lover’s treat in a healthier version!
+This recipe is a chocolate lover’s treat in a healthier version!
 YUM!

 A wonderful recipe for our vegetarian, dairy-free, and vegan friends because neither butter nor eggs are needed.
-And, of course, use gluten-free flour and we’ve got everyone covered!
+A perfect snack for the whole family to enjoy!

 Zucchini is abundant this time of year, and what better way to use them than in baked goods.

 These mint chocolate chip zucchini brownies contain 2 cups of zucchini.
 They are so delicious, everyone will go bonkers over them!

 Also, if you enjoy zucchini baked goods, be sure to try our Triple Chocolate Zucchini Bread – it too is amazingly rich in chocolate.